jsonrainbow/json-schema/README.md

 }
 JSON;

-// Schema must be decoded before it can be used
+// Schema must be decoded before it can be used for validation
 $jsonSchemaObject = json_decode($jsonSchema);

 // The SchemaStorage can resolve references, loading additional schemas from file as needed, etc.
 $schemaStorage = new SchemaStorage();

 // This does two things:
-// 1) Mutates $jsonSchemaObject to normalize the references (now they will be to file://mySchema#/definitions/integerData, etc)
+// 1) Mutates $jsonSchemaObject to normalize the references (to file://mySchema#/definitions/integerData, etc)
 // 2) Tells $schemaStorage that references to file://mySchema... should be resolved by looking in $jsonSchemaObject
 $schemaStorage->addSchema('file://mySchema', $jsonSchemaObject);

 // Provide $schemaStorage to the Validator so that references can be resolved during validation
 $jsonValidator = new Validator(Validator::CHECK_MODE_NORMAL, $schemaStorage);

-// JSON must be decoded before it can be used
+// JSON must be decoded before it can be validated
 $jsonToValidateObject = json_decode('{"data":123}');

 // Do validation (use isValid() and getErrors() to check the result)